-Look out for my next article in this series where I will share some more DIY activities that you can do to improve fine motor and maths skills for your 22 month old child!
+Look out for my next article in this series where I will share some more DIY activities that you can do with your 23 month old child!